MBradbury/slp/README.md

 then you MUST rerun ./scripts/cythonise_analysis.sh.
 This may happen when you pull from another repo.
 If you do not then analysis may not work properly.

+# Merging results from multiple runs on the cluster

+When you run the same job on the cluster twice you will need to merge the results files for the second run to be of use.
+The script in ./scripts/merge_results.py can be used to do this.

+To make sure the correct files are merged all results will execute a job with seed 44 twice.
+If files are incorrect merged then the analysis will fail as the results for seed 44 will not match.

+First, lets say you have already copied the results from the previous run on the cluster locally to your machine.
+This folder will be something like: "slp-algorithms-tinyos/results/<algorithm>".

+1. Move the existing results to another directory "slp-algorithms-tinyos/results/<algorithm>/old"
+2. Copy results from the cluster using "./create <algorithm> <cluster> copy-back"
+3. Move the new results to "slp-algorithms-tinyos/results/<algorithm>/new"
+4. Move the first set of results back to where they were
+5. Run ./scripts/merge_results.py --results-dir "slp-algorithms-tinyos/results/<algorithm>" --merge-dir "slp-algorithms-tinyos/results/<algorithm>/new"

+You will need to manually remove the backup files which are left behind in case the merge goes wrong.

 # Deploying on a testbed

 ## FiT IoT-Lab Setup